pranomostro/treat/README.md

 just prints the hashsum of it's line or something like that.
 I don't know.
 Think for yourself one single time.

-Okay, looks quite-acceptable, how do I install it?
+Okay, looks quite - well, acceptable, how do I install it?
 --------------------------------------------------

 	make install